bi-LVYproject-2023/vazquez_2021/README.md

 	cat data/genomes/annotations/mamColU.gff | grep "CDS" | wc -l

 ## RECONSTRUCT THE MAMMALIAN PHYLOGENY
 To reconstruct the mammalian phylogeny we used trees from other articles.
 One tree contained extant and extinct species of _Afrotherians_, the other contained placental mammalians phylogeny.
 We have replaced afrotherian clade in mammalian phylogeny and got a supertree.
 Scrpit can be found in scripts folder as replace_afrotheria.R.
 All dependencies for script are mentioned in the beginning of it.
+The resulting supertree is shown below with highlighted _Afrotherian_ clade.
 ![_Afrotherian_ clade in mammalian tree](https://github.com/bi-LVYproject-2023/vazquez_2021/blob/main/figures/mammaliantree.jpg)

 ## FILTERING HUMAN PROTEINS FOR RBH BLAT